Why you’re obsessed with checking your partner’s phone and how to break the unhealthy habit

 I couldn’t control myself.
 Investigating further usually led to an ugly place inside of me.

-Now that I’ve healed my trauma, I ONLY take path #2, even when I still have that initial thought of, “What if..?”
+Once I healed my trauma, I ONLY took path #2, even when I still had that initial thought of, “What if..?”

-Once I started to learn to trust myself and understand my worthiness, I believed that I am good enough for someone to commit to me as a lifelong partner.
+Once I started to trust myself and understand my worthiness, I believed that I was good enough for someone to commit to me as a lifelong partner.

 I trusted that he wasn’t going to leave just because he was texting a new friend.

 Old trauma makes us addicted to “knowing.”
-There’s this urgent uncontrollable need to KNOW information to protect us from getting hurt again.
+There’s an urgent, uncontrollable need to KNOW information to protect us from getting hurt again.

 “I NEED to know if he’s going to hurt me.”